kaushik0010/Swa-AI/README.md

 5.  **Access the App:**
     * Open the `http://localhost:5173` URL (or as specified in your terminal) in your **configured Chrome Canary** browser.

+6. **Testing the Image Analyst:**

+    1. Create the "Image Analyst" persona (see Prompt Writer demo).
+    2. Navigate to the "Image Analyst" chat.
+    3. Click the `+` button and upload the test image located at:
+        `/demo-assets/test-image.jpg`
+    4. Ask a question, such as: "What is this animal?"

 ---